 And the scenery is not just in the flats.
 There are lots of dramatic hills and hillside vineyards, like at Pedroncelli.

 As I drove towards San Francisco to catch a flight back to Seattle, I thought about how easy it was to slip into the rhythm of Dry Creek Valley, appreciating the variety of wines, scenery, and people.
-You absorb the uniqueness and warmth that is both calming as the sun goes down and inspiring as you watch it rise over the vineyards in their morning glow.dry creek valley, dry creek valley sauvignon blanc, dry creek valley wineries, dry creek valley zinfandel
+You absorb the uniqueness and warmth that is both calming as the sun goes down and inspiring as you watch it rise over the vineyards in their morning glow.Tags: dry creek valley, dry creek valley sauvignon blanc, dry creek valley wineries, dry creek valley zinfandel